diablodale/gnucash-dev-docker/ci/appveyor-setup.md

 * `GNC_GIT_CHECKOUT` is utilized by the Docker files; it  supports any term you can use on `git checkout ${GNC_GIT_CHECKOUT}` such as a branch, tag, commit hash, etc.

-### GnuCash 3.5, five operating systems, built 5th of every month
+### GnuCash 3.5, fourteen operating systems, built 5th of every month

 Monthly compiles of stable releases can be useful to validate dependencies such as updated packages, OS patches, date/time handling (Y2K), etc.